 4. Spoon the batter among prepared muffin pans.
 Bake in preheated oven for 25 minutes or until a skewer inserted into the centres comes out clean.
 Remove from oven and turn onto a wire rack.

 5. For the icing, beat the combined egg white and orange juice until fluffy, add the sifted icing sugard bit by big while beating constantly, use an electric mixer if necessary.
-Beat to form a firm and smooth, white foam which does not fall apart when bowl is turned.
+Beat to form a firm and smooth, white foam which does not fall apart when bowl is turned.3.
+Combine the flour and sugar in a large bowl.
+Add the poppy-seed mixture along with butter, egg, orange rind and juice, and stir with a metal spoon until just combined (do not overmix).
+If you have extra oranges, throw in large chunks of orange cutlets or pieces, that would give the muffins another dimension.

 6. Top muffins with meringue, add some finely sliced orange rind, done, serve as required.
 It is fine if you do not want to bake the meringue, otherwise just pop it in the oven at 200 degrees C for 5 minutes, or until the meringue turns lightly brown.
 Remember not to overbake as the texture of the muffine will be affected as well.